Eliah7/udacity_final/README.md

 2. Normalization: Scaling pixel values to a range of 0 to 1 to improve model convergence.

 # Modeling
 Initially, a CNN was built from scratch using Keras.
-However, to achieve higher accuracy, we employed transfer learning with pre-trained models such as VGG19 and ResNet50.
+However, to achieve higher accuracy, I employed transfer learning with pre-trained models such as VGG19 and ResNet50.
 These models have been pre-trained on large datasets and can extract features effectively.

 # Results
 The final model, using transfer learning, achieved a significantly higher accuracy compared to the CNN built from scratch.
 Key results included: